-If your child is sick or injured at school, the school will administer First Aid and make a decision about contacting you.
+If your child is sick or injured at school, the school will administer First Aid and may contact you.
 If you are not available, your nominated emergency contact will be notified.
 It is therefore important to have up to date emergency phone numbers on record at all times.
 Please contact the office if your phone numbers change, or that of your emergency contact.
-In the case of serious accident, an ambulance will be called at to attend to the child at school or take the child to hospital.
-In all cases, parents will be notified immediately.
+In the case of a serious accident, an ambulance will be called to attend to the child at school.
+Parents are notified when an ambulance is called.